 9 Crossing Guards

 As part of the department's "community policing" philosophy, the crime prevention unit regularly presents "Officer Friendly" programs to school students.
 Additionally the "Town Watch," a volunteer organization formed in 1977, patrols Radnor streets and alerts the police to possible trouble spots.
 The Radnor Police also provide seminars throughout the year which are advertised on the our website.
+We have also graduated several Citizens Police Academy classes.

 The Police Department was selected as the "Best Police Force on the Main Line and in Philadelphia's Western Suburbs" in a reader's poll of Main Line Today magazine.
 It has also received the Governor's Highway Safety Award for innovations in promoting safe driving.